Skip to main content

 Children are engaging in more extracurricular activities like lessons and sports than they did more than two decades ago, according to the U.S. Census Bureau.

-Between their school work, extracurricular activities, hobbies, family time, and even downtime, joining or maintaining their involvement in a martial arts program just may not be that interesting.
+Between a student’s school work, extracurricular activities, hobbies, family time, and even downtime, joining or maintaining their involvement in a martial arts program just may not be that interesting.

 Here’s a look at possible reasons your child may not be able to focus on their martial arts training: